Was John an important cabinet maker?

 Precisely when he was established at 'The Sun' on the south side of St. Paul's Churchyard is yet to be determined, but the first known record is on the 26 July 1717 when insurance was effected ‘for goods and merchandise in his said Dwelling House’.

-In May 1737 John BELCHIER, 'joyner', sponsored the marriage license of two minors: Thomas Miles ARNOLD, a grocer and Elizabeth POTTER
+In May 1737 John BELCHIER, 'joyner', sponsored the marriage license of two minors: Thomas Miles ARNOLD, a grocer and Elizabeth POTTER4.

 The death of John BELCHIER, cabinet maker, was announced in the London Evening Post on 23 March 1753, described him as ‘for many years past a very eminent cabinetmaker aged near 70 at his house in St. Paul's Churchyard’.
 He was also stated to be kinsman of William Belchier, one of the MPs for the borough of Southwark.

 He estimated age of 'near 70' at death suggests a birth year of 1683-1686, with an apprenticeship beginning in 1699 indicating a date later in that range.
-A John BELCHER was baptized by Samuel and Beata BELCHER in Deddington on 4 March 1685/86
+A John BELCHER was baptized by Samuel and Beata BELCHER in Deddington on 4 March 1685/863.
+Samuel was brother to John's apprentice master John BELCHIER, and was also born in Barford St John.

 John married Catherine BELCHER, daughter of Thomas BELCHER, on 16 Sep 1707.
 Compellingly this is exactly one week after the above cabinet maker gained his 'freedom through servitude' on 9 Sep 1707.
 Catherine may have been another BELCHIER cousin.